 Casey Affleck plays a musician living with his girlfriend.
 No sooner is their relationship established, Casey’s character, who remains unnamed, unexpectedly dies.
 A Ghost Story, as the title implies, is the story of his ghost.
 But it’s not rooted in horror like most films of its ilk.
 It’s a fantastical drama about an earthbound afterlife, and it’s atypical in just about every way a ghost story can be, beginning with the design of the ghost itself – basically someone under a sheet with two oval-shaped cutouts for eyes.
 However, it’s not merely an actor with a sheet tossed over his head.
 It’s a specific look engineered by Lowery, one that evokes memories of It’s a Great Pumpkin, Charlie Brown.
 Both iconic and whimsical, it’s a bold choice that surprisingly does not detract from the film’s weighty exploration of loss, grief, and the vastness of time.
 And since it’s as white and void of expression as any bed sheet, the ghost becomes a blank canvas for projecting our impressions.
 A slight tilt of the head downward, and we see him as sad.
 When nearby light bulbs suddenly buzz and brighten, we see him as excited or angry.

-Other bold choices include a boxy 4:3 aspect ratio with rounded corners evoking the style of old photographs and, by extension, memory (memory is the anchor that prevents our ghost from resting in peace).
+Other bold choices include a boxy 4:3 aspect ratio with rounded corners evoking the style of old photographs and, by extension, memory (memory is the anchor that prevents our ghost from moving on).
 And the ghost is mute, so entire sequences of A Ghost Story are distilled down to the most elemental components of cinema – sound and image working in concert to propel the narrative without the use of dialog.

 Existential angst, both corporeal and ethereal, is central to the story.
 Case in point, residents rotating in and out of the poor ghost’s home mark the passing of time.
 When one of them throws a party, the ghost focuses on an obnoxious guest spouting the nihilistic claim that however hard we try to create something that will endure, time destroys all and nothing is forever.
 There’s an amusing irony that a ghost, ostensibly everlasting, is listening in, drawing attention to the philosophical dichotomy between science and spiritualism.
 Thanks to Lowery’s deft storytelling, such explorations of cosmic themes never seem pretentious or pedagogical.